Simon Bélair, Acupuncteur- Acupuncture Montréal

-Simon Bélair has dedicated himself to acupuncture and to the study of traditional Chinese medicine for more than 15 years.
+Simon Bélair has dedicated himself to acupuncture and to the study of traditional Chinese medicine for 20 years.
 Over time, he has developed a practical and holistic approach to health that responds to both the requirements of a serious traditional chinese medical practice and to a holistic vision of the human body and its environment.

 Simon Bélair is the co-founder and owner of the Clinique des Médecines Alternatives de la Petite-Patrie in Montreal.

 A MULTIDISCIPLINARY APPROACH

 In 2003, Simon Bélair completed his studies in acupuncture at the Cégep de Rosemont in Montreal.
 He then refined his technique and continued learning thanks to several internships, notably in Vietnam and with internationally renowned therapists.
 With time and clinical experience, he broadened his approach to Chinese medicine, by integrating different practices such as medical Qi Gong, Tuina massage and Baguazhang Gong Fu.

 His personal practice allows him to deepen his knowledge and experience of Qi in a daily manner, which in turn nourishes his practice as a therapist.
 In this vein, he often supplements his acupuncture treatments with Tuina massage or by prescribing Qi Gong exercises.

 “This process encourages patients to participate in the improvement of their health and balance by giving them the necessary tools.”

 - June 2019: Neijing Clinical Practicum 2, Edward Neal, Roujan, France.

 - May 2019: Neijing Advance Needling Class, Edward Neal, Montréal.